pegasystems/pega-launchpad-functions/examples/docusign/README.md

 ### getEnvelopeDocuments()

-This method, given an envelope ID, will return an array of EnvelopeDocument json objects that contain details about each document in the envelope.
+This method, given an envelope ID, will return the EnvelopeDocumentResult json object that contains details about each document in the envelope.

 Inputs: